LeandroSQ/TeamworkAndroidTimer/README.md

 # TeamworkAndroidTimer
 A Simple Android project made to manage teamwork hours.
-Made when i worked on RCA's company.
+Made when i used to work on RCA's